fredpalas/mytheresa-task/README.md

 For creating API Symfony provides flexibility for create a Domain Driven Design (DDD) structure.

-Database MySQL for easy setup and configuration
+Database MySQL for easy setup and configuration.

+On case of more products is possible to use a cache system like Redis for cache the products with the promotions applied.

 Using DDD and Vertical Slice Architecture, we can create a structure like this: